Ultimate Guide to Public Speaking in Marketing: Build Authority, Generate Leads, and Grow Faster

 Public speaking is ideal if you:

-• Want to grow a personal or founder brand quickly
+Want to grow a personal or founder brand quickly

-• Operate in a high trust or service based industry
+Operate in a high trust or service based industry

 Writing is ideal if you:

-• Focus on long term SEO growth and organic authority
+Focus on long term SEO growth and organic authority

-• Want to build a library of evergreen resources
+Want to build a library of evergreen resources

-Start by leaning into your natural strengths.
-If you are comfortable speaking, record videos or webinars and repurpose them into blogs, newsletters, and social media posts.
-If writing comes more easily, use your written content as a script base for short form video or presentations.
-If getting comfortable on camera is something that you need help with I have a public speaking coaching service to help you with this.
+Start by leaning into your natural strength.
+If you are comfortable speaking, set up your camera for public speaking videos and record webinars, then repurpose them into blogs, newsletters and posts.
+If writing comes more easily, use your best articles as scripts for short form video or presentations.
+If building confidence speaking on video is the blocker, that is a skill you can build.
+Align both mediums with your marketing funnel and you build authority faster, strengthen visibility, and meet your audience wherever they consume content.

 How to Combine Public Speaking and Writing to Build Thought Leadership